 - President Gerald Ford officially recognized February as Black History Month in 1976.
 But it was fifty years earlier, in 1926, that Black leaders, including leader historian Carter G. Woodson of Howard University and West Virginia State University, dedicated the 2nd week to the history of African-Americans as Negro History Week to coincide with the birthdays of Abraham Lincoln (Feb 12) and Frederick Douglass (Feb 14)

 - Chinese New Year or Spring Festival (or Lunar New Year) is significant in Asia, and wherever Chinese people have migrated, about 25% of the planet observes this holiday.
-Expect travel changes this year in a Coronavirus world.

 - Groundhog Day or Candlemas is also known as St. Bridget’s Day.

 - St. Valentine’s Day, the $2.4B candy celebration (see Food above), falls on February 14.

-- The first Sunday of the month, at least since 2002, is the major religious holiday Super Bowl Sunday, except this year when it falls on February 13.
+- The first Sunday of the month, at least since 2002, is the central religious holiday Super Bowl Sunday, except this year when it falls on February 12.

-- Presidents Day, combining Washington’s and Lincoln’s birthdays falls in February.
+- Presidents Day falls in February, combining Washington’s and Lincoln’s birthdays.